scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 ![Sequence Diagram of High Level 2PC API](images/seq-diagram-high-level-2pc-api.png)

-In the `prepare` endpoint of the Customer Service, it resumes and prepares the transaction with `ScalarDbTwoPcRepository.prepareTransactionOnParticipant()`.
+In the `prepare` endpoint of the Customer Service, the endpoint resumes and prepares the transaction by using `ScalarDbTwoPcRepository.prepareTransactionOnParticipant()`.
 For reference, see [`CustomerService.java`](customer-service/src/main/java/sample/customer/CustomerService.java).

 ```java
 customerRepository.prepareTransactionOnParticipant(request.getTransactionId());
 ```

-In the `validate` endpoint of the Customer Service, it resumes and validates the transaction with `ScalarDbTwoPcRepository.validateTransactionOnParticipant()`.
+In the `validate` endpoint of the Customer Service, the endpoint resumes and validates the transaction by using `ScalarDbTwoPcRepository.validateTransactionOnParticipant()`.
 For reference, see [`CustomerService.java`](customer-service/src/main/java/sample/customer/CustomerService.java).

 ```java
 customerRepository.validateTransactionOnParticipant(request.getTransactionId());
 ```

-In the `commit` endpoint of the Customer Service, it resumes and commits the transaction with `ScalarDbTwoPcRepository.commitTransactionOnParticipant()`.
+In the `commit` endpoint of the Customer Service, the endpoint resumes and commits the transaction by using `ScalarDbTwoPcRepository.commitTransactionOnParticipant()`.
 For reference, see [`CustomerService.java`](customer-service/src/main/java/sample/customer/CustomerService.java).

 ```java
 customerRepository.commitTransactionOnParticipant(request.getTransactionId());